 Spelling can be a difficult and frustrating task for kids; the English language has so many rules and exceptions to remember.
 However, there are ways to make learning to spell fun for kids!
 One way is by playing spelling games.

 Spelling games are a great way for kids to spell because they’re interactive and engaging.
 Plus, they can be played anywhere – at home, in the car, or even at school.
-This blog post will share nine of the best spelling games for kids.
-Also, we’ll share a list of online spelling games and resources so you can get started right away!
+In this blog, we will share nine of the best spelling games for kids.
+Also, we’ll share a list of online spelling games and educational resources so you can get started right away!

 Here are the ten most famous spelling games for kids of all ages: